melanieoyarzun/moyarzun_website/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
+ My research focuses on social relations and cooperation within educational settings and the social externalities of education.
+I also explore other interesting topics such as collective memory and urban inequality.

   I studied a PhD in Social Complexity Sciences in [Universidad del Desarrollo (UDD)](https://complejidadsocial.udd.cl/) in Chile.
 There I focused on on applying a computational social science framework to study social interactions within educational settings, blending experimental game theory, social network analysis, and regression methods.

   I have a background in Applied Microeconomics, particularly impact evaluation using econometric tools.
 I hold a Masters in Economics @ Universidad Católica de Chile (PUC) and previously studied Commercial Engeneering @ Universidad Católica de Valparaíso (PUCV).